About CCEH

 Meeting Immediate Needs

-We believe that every person has value and deserves a home, regardless of their circumstances; that ending homelessness is possible; and that maintaining a safety net benefits the entire community.
+Founded in 2008, the Concord Coalition to End Homelessness (CCEH) is a private nonprofit dedicated to eliminating homelessness in our community.
+We do this work through our services and programs; by collaborating with other agencies; and with education and advocacy.
+We believe that every person has value and deserves a home regardless of their circumstances, that ending homelessness is possible, and that maintaining a safety net benefits the entire community.

-The majority of our clients are adults experiencing chronic or long-term homelessness.
-Many of our clients also live with mental health issues, substance use disorders, and/or other disabilities which makes securing and maintaining housing difficult.
-To help address the complex needs of our clients, the Resource Center serves as a hub for other agencies to engage with clients and provide services such as physical and behavioral health care.
+CCEH operates a Resource Center Monday through Friday where clients can meet their basic needs (e.g. showers, laundry, mail) and engage in case management services focused on securing and maintaining permanent housing.
+Many clients also live with mental health issues, substance use disorders, and/or other disabilities which make securing and maintaining housing difficult.
+To help address the complex needs of our clients, the Resource Center also serves as a hub for other agencies to engage with clients and provide services such as physical and behavioral health care.

 Permanent Supportive Housing